 What are you most proud of in your work with CEE and shaping our state’s energy future?

 I served on CEE’s board from the time the organization spun off into a nonprofit in 1989 until just this year.
-It has been such a good ride, and I’ve been so proud of the organization as well as the leadership and comradery of the staff.
-It’s really conducive to collaboration and doing what needs to be done.
+It has been such a good ride, and I’ve been very proud of the organization as well as the leadership and comradery of the staff — so conducive to collaboration and doing what needs to be done.

 For me personally, I am really proud of pushing for, and seeing come to light, the first wind-generated power purchased by the utilities in 1993.
 I really pushed for NSP to do this, and I even made a statement before the Public Utilities Commission.
 It was nerve-racking, but very satisfying, when the commission ultimately decided to require NSP to include a small amount of wind power in their power supply.